Fadeel/scRNAseq-interactive-apps/FeaturePlot/README.md

 - Then, enter gene symbol(s) to draw feature plots.
 - Adjust asthetic paramters such as pt.size, min/max colors.
 - Download the plot

-## Milestone
-2023/02/01: converted into command line script that takes seurat object defined by user